david-schmidt/KEGS-upstream/README.kegs.txt

-KEGS: Kent's Emulated GS version 0.91 http://kegs.sourceforge.net/
+KEGS: Kent's Emulated GS version 1.07 http://kegs.sourceforge.net/

 What is this?
 -------------

-KEGS is an Apple IIgs emulator for Mac OS X, Linux, and Win32.
+KEGS is an Apple IIgs emulator for Mac OS X and Linux.
 The Apple IIgs was the most powerful computer in the Apple II line.
 It first was sold in 1986.
 An Apple IIgs has the capability to run almost all Apple II, Apple IIe, and Apple IIc programs.